Blotcheye soldierfish

 The blotcheye soldierfish (Myripristis berndti) is a species of soldierfish belonging to the family Holocentridae.

 Description

-This species grows to a length of 30 cm TL.
-The body is oval and laterally compressed and the scales are quite large.
+The species grows to a length of 30 cm TL.
+The body is oval and laterally compressed, and the scales are quite large.
 The basic colour is silvery pink to pale yellowish, with red scale margins.
 The opercular membrane is black.
-The dorsal fin is large and spiny, ranging from yellow to orange-yellow.
-The other fins are red with white edges.
-The eyes are large, as this fish is mainly nocturnal.
+The dorsal fin is large and spiny, ranging from yellow to orange-yellow, and the other fins are red with white edges.
+The eyes are large, because the species is mainly nocturnal.
 The lower jaw protrudes beyond the upper jaw when mouth is closed.
 They usually aggregate in mixed-species and mainly feed on plankton.
-This fish is a target of commercial fisheries and can also be found in the aquarium trade.
+It is a target of commercial fisheries and can also be found in the aquarium trade.

 Distribution and habitat

-Myripristis berndti is widespread in the Indian and Pacific Oceans.
-This species can be found on tropical reefs hiding in caves or under ledges, at depths of from 1 to 50 m.
+Myripristis berndti is widespread in the Indian and Pacific oceans.
+It can be found on tropical reefs, hiding in caves or under ledges, at depths of from 1 to 50 m.